Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 • Authentication (login and password)

-• Purchasing temporary access (paywall).
+• Purchasing temporary access (paywall)

 There are several types of web applications and their division criteria.
 From a purely business perspective, not all of them are relevant.
 Hence, this article will deal with the most popular and most commonly used for business purposes.

-Web Application downloads, replaces, and displays only the data resulting from the user activities (data authentication and synchronization).
+A web application downloads, replaces, and displays only the data resulting from the user activities (data authentication and synchronization).

-Netflix - Single-page Application (SPA)
+Netflix - Single-page application (SPA)

-Netflix.com: perhaps the most recognizable SPA (Single-Page Application).
+Netflix.com: perhaps the most recognizable SPA (single-page application).

 SPAs owe their popularity to many advantages and a few downsides.